 6. Vitamin A Foods

 Taking vitamin A can repair your skin and gradually remove wrinkles and brown spots.
 So, consider grabbing an orange, a slice of cantaloupe, or carrot, they’re rich in vitamin A. It can also be found in eggs, leafy greens, and low-fat dairy foods.
+Vitamin A also has other essential health benefits that you must consider consuming.

 7. Vitamin C Foods